jasonbayton/11ty/_src/android/android-enterprise-faq/work-profile-enrollment-troubleshooting.md

 If the organisation uses a managed Google domain, ensure the user's Google account is not restricted from enroling.
 Check for domain-level restrictions in the Google Admin console that may prevent work profile creation.

+**Google Play Services version**

+Google Play Services v26.26 (July 2026) introduced a new API that improves the reliability of work profile setup.
+If devices are failing enrolment with unclear errors, ensure Google Play Services is on the latest available version.
+Older versions are more susceptible to setup failures during the profile provisioning flow.

 If none of these resolve the issue, check the EMM admin console for device-specific enrolment logs and error codes.